Who We Are

 Christina Anderson, Source Water Protection Program Manager

-Kate is here to support the stakeholder workgroups and plan for the Food, Land & Water conference in October 2017.
-She comes to us with 20 years of private sector environmental consulting experience, working on soil and groundwater contamination issues.
-She started her career in the Milwaukee area, took a 14-year detour to New York, and is now back in Wisconsin with her husband and two energentic boys to be closer to family and nature.
+Kate comes to us with 20 years of private sector environmental consulting experience, working on soil and groundwater contamination issues.
+She started her career in the Milwaukee area, took a 14-year detour to New York and is now back in Wisconsin with her husband and 2 energetic boys to be closer to family and nature.
 She has now pivoted her career toward conservation advocacy.
 Kate initially worked with WI Land+Water in 2017 on the Food, Land and Water Project and has returned to the association full-time as Program Manager for the Standards Oversight Council.
-For fun, Kate enjoys cooking, reading, biking, hiking and spending time with her family.
+For fun, Kate enjoys cooking, reading, biking, running, hiking, and spending time with her family.

 Elliot Meyer, Communications & Media Coordinator

 Elliot Meyer joined the WI Land+Water team as their Communications Specialist in 2017.
 Before moving to Madison, Elliot previously worked as the Press Assistant for Virginia Governor Terry McAuliffe.
 Elliot has a B.A. in Political Science and International Studies from Randolph-Macon College.
 In his free time, Elliot loves to stay active by swimming, backpacking, and biking, but also enjoys relaxing with a fresh cup of coffee paired with a good podcast.